Choose another writer in this calendar:

 "Cathleen sighed.
 Though a woman, she was continually amazed at the blind faith of women.
 She was not a cynic, just someone who had learned from her experiences.
 'Honey, men will rarely admit anything to themselves about women, except to abuse us.
 They're afraid of us, most of them.
 Even the ones who belt the hell out of us.
 Especially them." (from City of Fading Light, 1985)

 Jon Stephen Cleary was born in Sydney, New South Wales, into a working class family as the eldest of seven children.
+His childhood in Erskineville, an unfashionable inner Sydney area, was marked by the Depression.
 When Clearly was only 10, his father Matthew was condemned to six months' imprisonment for stealing £5 from his baker's delivery bag, in an attempt have money to feed his family.
 Cleary's mother, Ida, was a fourth-generation Australian.
 From his parents Cleary inherited a strong sense of just and unjust and his belief in family values.

 Information Bureau in London in 1948-49 and in New York from 1949 to